ibm-build-lab/Watson-Assistant/voice-over-watson-assistant/Technical.md

 <h2>Technical Description of Voice over Watson Assistant</h2>

-The user can prepare the questions as, per the business requirements, using different intents.
-We then configure Watson Assistant with Voice functionality.
-For that, we leverage three IBM services as follows.
+The organisation can prepare the questions-answer as per the business requirements using different intents-entity, and then configure Voice functionality with Watson Assistant.
+For this, we leverage three IBM services as follows.

 1. Watson Assistant (WA)
 2. Speech to text convertor (STT)